 Fast forward to 2018, we have come full circle, back to the Coromandel once more.
-This time in a fully equipped, modern Wilderness Outlander 4 motorhome with two mountain bikes on the back.
+This time in a fully equipped, modern Wilderness Outlander 4 motorhome with two mountain bikes on the back (sorry bike rentals are no longer available).
 Now semi-retired, we have the luxury of time on our hands to slow down to explore the more remote locations that were so easy to miss the first time round.
-Right from the start, we knew this was going to be very different experience than our 10 previous epic road trips with Wilderness.
+Right from the start, we knew this was going to be a very different experience than our 10 previous epic road trips with Wilderness.

 The hills of the Coromandel have a reputation of being full of gold, but there are also many "gems" hidden away in the valleys.
 So what is the secret to discovering these little "gems"?